omarmamdouhismaiel/Topic-Modeling-using-Python/README.md

 Topic models with a generative probabilistic model, a bagofwords model, Latent Dirichlet Allocation (LDA) Algorithm are popular in Latent Variables/Topics and structure Discovering (Semantic Analysis) or Topics/Words distributions Discovering.
 And in soft/fuzzy clustering whether in word clusters represents the topics as multinomial distribution of words, or in topic cluster represents the document as multinomial distribution of topics.

+Each document gets represented as a pattern of LDA topics (multinomial distribution).
+Making Every document appear different enough to be separable, similar enough to be grouped, like fingerprint or DNA.

 LDA = probabilistic version of LSA = a fully Bayesian version of pLSI LSA = PCA applied to text data = linear algebra method = LSI Latent Semantic Indexing